CloudMavericks/20IT928-PRIEE-C7/README.md

 ## Note

 - Please do not push any code to this repository directly.
 - Work on your respective submodules and push the code to the respective repositories.
-For the latest commits to be reflected in this repository, please run the
+For the latest commits to be reflected in this repository, please run the `submodules` workflow from the Actions tab manually in GitHub.
 - No pull requests will be accepted to this repository.